Pop Culture Madness!

 RIP, Scandals, Sad and Odd News

-In 1935, the Canadian government took custody of 5 identical quintuplets (Annette, Emilie, Yvonne, Cecile, and Marie Dionne) fearing they'd be exploited.
-By 1937, Canada had made them the county's largest tourist attraction where they starred in movies, product ads, had dolls made after them, and had 3,000 daily visitors through exhibit glass.
+In 1935, the Canadian government took custody of 5 identical quintuplets (Annette, Emilie, Yvonne, Cecile, and Marie Dionne), fearing they’d be exploited.
+By 1937, Canada had made them the country’s largest tourist attraction, where they starred in movies and product ads, had dolls made after them, and had 3,000 daily visitors through exhibit glass.

 During the Battle of Nanking, two Japanese officers, Toshiaki Mukai and Tsuyoshi Noda, held a contest to be the first to kill 100 people with a sword.
 Both were later executed on war crimes charges.
 The actual contest numbers may have been an exaggeration.

-A gas leak in the basement at the local school in New London, Texas caused a massive explosion which killed almost 300 children and teachers, the deadliest school disaster in US history.
+A gas leak in the basement at the local school in New London, Texas, caused a massive explosion that killed almost 300 children and teachers, the deadliest school disaster in US history.

-So many people disappeared during Stalin's reign that, in 1937, the phone book in Moskva was cancelled.
+So many people disappeared during Stalin’s reign that, in 1937, the phone book in Moskva was canceled.

-105 people died after an American pharmaceutical company, the S.E.
-Massengill Company, sold a raspberry flavored drug elixir, Elixir of Sulfanilamide, prepared using diethylene glycol.
-The company's head chemist was not aware that diethylene glycol was known to be poisonous.
-The incident hastened final enactment in 1938 of the Federal Food, Drug, and Cosmetic Act, the statute that today remains the basis for FDA regulation of these products..
+One hundred five people died after an American pharmaceutical company, the S.E.
+Massengill Company, sold a raspberry-flavored drug elixir, Elixir of Sulfanilamide, prepared using diethylene glycol.
+The company’s head chemist was not aware that diethylene glycol was known to be poisonous.
+The incident hastened the final enactment in 1938 of the Federal Food, Drug, and Cosmetic Act, the statute that today remains the basis for FDA regulation of these products.

 Movie Star Death: Marie Prevost (malnutrition)